 By contrast, people who ate a lot of fried fish or fish sandwiches (more than once per week) had a 44% higher risk of stroke compared with people eating the fare less than once per month.

 What makes baked and broiled fish so healthful – and fried fish and fish sandwiches so troublesome?
 One key reason is that fried varieties can contain quite a lot of saturated fat, a well-known artery-clogger.
-A McDonalds Filet O’ Fish Sandwich, for example, has even more saturated fat than the restaurant’s regular hamburger.
+One fast food chain’s fish sandwich, for example, has even more saturated fat than the restaurant’s regular hamburger.

 For both your brain and your heart, concluded the researchers, forgo fried fish and fish sandwiches.
 Instead, order broiled, grilled, or baked varieties that are rich in omega 3 fats.
 Numerous studies have found that omega 3 fatty acids, found in abundance in many types of seafood, make the blood less “sticky,” and, as a result, less likely to form clots, which could lead to both heart attacks and strokes.